 With a scientifically proven warming trend on the rise, Christmas might become a backyard barbecue party in a few decades.

-But wait, why is there snow in certain places on Earth where cold weather was not a particular feature to begin with?
+But wait, why is there snow in certain places on Earth where cold weather was not a particular feature, to begin with?
 No, global warming is not a hoax.
 Here is some info that might debunk some myths and clear things up for you.

-The Pacific Northwest National Laboratory has been analyzing data running back 200.000 years using ice core information and weather data from the 19th and 20th century.
-As the greenhouse gas release for the most of our history was rather low, the temperature has fluctuated, but essentially remained the same for the fist period considered.
+The Pacific Northwest National Laboratory has been analyzing data running back 200.000 years using ice core information and weather data from the 19th and 20th centuries.
+As the greenhouse gas release for most of our history was rather low, the temperature has fluctuated, but essentially remained the same for the fist period considered.
 In what concerns the period from 1971 to 2020, their data suggests that it is getting warmer at an unprecedented rate.2016 is the hottest year on record, beating the last year record which was held by 2015 and being the 40th year in a row with abnormally high global temperatures.
 Each of the first six months of 2016 set a record as the warmest respective month globally in the modern temperature record, which dates to 1880, according to scientists at NASA’s Goddard Institute for Space Studies (GISS) in New York.

-The six-month period from January to June was also the planet’s warmest half-year on record, with an average temperature 1.3 degrees Celsius (2.4 degrees Fahrenheit) warmer than the late nineteenth century.
+The six-month period from January to June was also the planet’s warmest half-year on record, with an average temperature of 1.3 degrees Celsius (2.4 degrees Fahrenheit) warmer than the late nineteenth century.
 To place the findings in a historical context, scientists usually compare temperatures with “normal” temperatures averaged over a 30-year stretch, usually 1961 to 1990.

 According to the US National Climatic Data Center, part of NOAA, if you are under 30 years old, you never lived through a year where the average surface temperature of our planet was below average.
 People who are 60 years old had a completely different Earth in terms of climate.

 So we need to face it.
 The climate has already changed.